 There are countless movies told from the man’s point of view in which a beautiful, younger woman falls in love with the protagonist (indeed, Bogart himself made a number of such films).
 The women in those movies are flat characters and we aren’t told why they go for the hero.
 He wants her, the story needs them to fall in love, so they do.
 What is truly remarkable about this movie’s structure is that it follows this formula about half-way through and then flips the perspective to the woman’s point of view.

 As the film progresses, Dixon Steele becomes flatter and Laurel Gray becomes more developed.
 Through Grahame’s strong performance, we see Laurel’s doubts and fears about Dix, and how they compete with her love of him and her desire to save him from himself.
-If you follow this part of the film out emotionally, the ending (which I will not spoil) is less sad underneath than it is on the surface.
+If you follow this part of the film out emotionally, its ending, which I will not spoil, is less sad underneath than on the surface.
 This bi-fold structure to the storytelling is truly creative work by Ray, and it’s no wonder people like Martin Scorcese admire him so much as an cinematic innovator.

 Burnett Guffey contributes some riveting camera work, adroitly using lighting and pull out and point of view shots that maximize the impact of the acting.
-Character actor Art Smith is an appealing foil to Dix as his long-suffering agent and friend (a role not unlike his part opposite a tough-as-nails Robert Montgomery in the terrific Ride the Pink Horse, which I have discussed here before).
+Character actor Art Smith is an appealing foil to Dix as his long-suffering agent and friend (a role not unlike his part opposite a tough-as-nails Robert Montgomery in another terrific film also based on a Dorothy Hughes novel, Ride the Pink Horse, which I have discussed here before).
 The film has also inspired some wonderful spin-off products over the years, including a moody song by The Smithereens and Suzanne Vega and a short film by L.A.
-Confidential Director Curtis Hanson revisting the making of this classic movie.
+Confidential Director Curtis Hanson revisiting the making of this classic movie.